 Early “archeologists” excavated the site and found a cist containing a fragment of bone, and an urn filled with ashes.
 They’re long lost now.

 The team at Visit Crieff were right, we’d had a brilliant afternoon and seen loads already.

 It was now time to check out our accommodation.

 Our Visit Crieff base – Knock Castle Hotel & Spa

-Inside we were warmly welcomed, and a big fuss was made of the boy.
+Inside we were warmly welcomed and a big fuss was made of the boy.
 He puffing up like a peacock as praise was heaped upon him.
 As we completed our check-in details we gazed around us in awe.
-The place was stunning, and we were thrilled to be staying there for our Visit Crieff weekend.
+The place was stunning.

 The 4 star hotel takes real pride in creating a relaxed ambiance for guests.
 Subdued lighting and the tinkle of piano music, combined with an abundance of comfortable seating mean you lose all sense of time and urgency at Knock Castle.
 You rediscover the lost arts of conversation and quiet contemplation.
 It’s the perfect place to escape from it all.